MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/integration-pack-wizard.md

 The Integration Pack Wizard allows you to create Integration Packs from existing Orchestrator-compatible assemblies and dependent files.
 If you haven't yet created an Orchestrator-compatible assembly, see the [Command Line Activity Wizard](command-line-activity-wizard.md#creating-a-new-activity-assembly).

 > [!NOTE]
 > The Integration Toolkit no longer includes the binaries for the Windows Installer XML (WiX) Toolset, which is used by the IP Wizard for creating custom Integration Packs.
-Please install the latest version (v3.11) of the [WiX Toolset][wix-official] prior to installing the Toolkit.
+Please install the latest version (v3.11) of the [WiX Toolset][wix-official] prior to using IP Wizard.

 [wix-official]: https://wixtoolset.org/